 For anyone who wants to understand scalability in practice, that resource explains horizontal and vertical scaling in a way that translates directly to SaaS architectures.
 For engineering for startups and the web-development & growth blog you'll find further resources on modern stack decisions.

 Technical excellence alone doesn't secure a sustainable SaaS business.
-Picking the right pricing model and structuring GDPR-compliant contracts is just as decisive as the architecture itself.
+Picking the right pricing model and structuring contracts around GDPR requirements is just as decisive as the architecture itself.

 |---|---|---|---|